 systemd on Linux, Consul notifies systemd by sending

 READY=1 to the

 $NOTIFY_SOCKET when a LAN join has completed.
 For

 retry_join option has to be set and the

 »Stopping an Agent

-notify the cluster that the node has left.
+died and notify the cluster that the node has failed.

 For client agents, the difference between a node failing and a node leaving may not be important for your use case.
 For example, for a web server and load balancer setup, both result in the same outcome: the web node is removed from the load balancer pool.

 Every agent in the Consul cluster goes through a lifecycle.
 Understanding this lifecycle is useful for building a mental model of an agent's interactions with a cluster and how the cluster treats a node.